I’m A Guy Who Really Wants To Know The Truth

 Three years later, I’m again working for myself, this time as a facilitator of The Work.
 But this time I’m not so caught up in the idea that “I am what I do.”
 This is a much more peaceful, balanced way to live for me, and it all started with this short session shown below.

 I’m Not Living Up To My Full Potential

-Here are two videos (part 1 and 2) of me with Byron Katie in December 2009.
+Here is a video of me with Byron Katie in December 2009.
 The main stressful thought was “I’m not living up to my full potential.”

 Here’s A Self-Evaluation Of My Facilitation Skills

 Byron Katie has a list of seven “Principles for Facilitators.”
 I like to use these as a benchmark for how I am doing as a facilitator.
 Here’s my most recent self-evaluation on each of the seven principles for facilitators.

 Principle 1: I agree to hold the space with the four questions and turnarounds, and use the questions effectively and appropriately.